influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 exist in Kapacitor a new task will be created.
 If the identifier already exists the existing task will be updated.
 A path to the file defining the template, database and retention policy and variables is required and provided through the `-file` argument.
-The optional boolean argument `-no-reload` will prevent reloading the task into memory.
+The optional Boolean argument `-no-reload` will prevent reloading the task into memory.
 The default behavior is to reload an updated task.